 Gap Down Strategy In Stocks – Going Long

 - The stock must gap down.
-That means todays HIGH must be lower than yesterdays LOW, and
+That means today’s HIGH must be lower than yesterdays LOW, and

-- Todays volume must be lower than the average over the last 50 days.
+- Today’s volume must be lower than the average over the last 50 days.
 This is important.
 A higher volume most probably means bad news and will likely lead to more selloff.

-- If all the above mentioned criteria are met, entry is on the next day if the stock falls 0.5 times Average True Range the last 50 days from the open.
-The reason I want to buy if the stocks falls the next day, is that this strategy has no edge over the first 1-4 trading days.
+- If all the above-mentioned criteria are met, entry is on the next day if the stock falls 0.5 times Average True Range the last 50 days from the open.
+The reason I want to buy if the stocks fall the next day is that this strategy has no edge over the first 1-4 trading days.
 Actually, I have a potential twist to this strategy of going short.
 I’ll publish that later.

 - The stock reaches a target of 7.5%.
 It’s better with a higher target, but a lower target locks in profits on “dead cat bounces” during bear markets.
-If target is reached, the target price is exit (but if the stock gaps up higher than target, the OPEN is exit).
+If the target is reached, the target price is exit (but if the stock gaps up higher than the target, the OPEN is exit).

-- If neither 1 nor 2 are met, there is a timestop of 15 trading days at the CLOSE.
+- If neither 1 nor 2 are met, there is a time stop of 15 trading days at the CLOSE.
 The reason I have chosen 15 days is that stocks have performed well over this period.
-For a shorter period it is much more erratic.
+For a shorter period, it is much more erratic.
 In general, stocks fall a lot faster than it rises.

 My sample is on the S&P 600 stocks that were in the index in January 2007.
-That means there should be less survivorship bias.

 Here is the result with 5000 USD per position: